Year at Utah: 2nd

 Griffeth first made a name as an assistant at Division II powerhouse Texas Woman's University from 2014-17, where he was the 2014 Coaches Association Division II Assistant Coach of the Year and the 2017 Midwest Independent Conference Assistant Coach of the Year.
 He coached 16 USAG All-Americans on vault and bars, a USAG national bar champion and two USAG bar runners-up at TWU.
 In his final season, the Pioneers won the 2017 USAG National Championship.

 Griffeth prepped for an NCAA coaching career at Cincinnati Gymnastics Academy, where he coached compulsory and optional gymnastics for one year from August 2012-13, and at Georgia, where he was a graduate assistant coach in 2011 and a full-time administrative associate in 2012.
 His duties in the latter role included on-campus recruiting and team operations.

 A native of Roswell, Ga., Griffeth earned a bachelor's degree in exercise sport science (concentration in athletic training) in 2010 and a master's in sports management and policy in 2011 from Georgia.

 He is married to Courtney McCool, a 2004 USA Olympian and former NCAA champion Georgia gymnast.
-She is in her first year as Utah’s volunteer coach and choreographer.
-They have a daughter, Rae.
+She is in her first year as Utah's volunteer coach and choreographer.
+They have two daughters, Rae and Blakely.